Preventing Cross-Site Request Forgery (XSRF/CSRF)¶

 Tokens are signed using symmetric encryption.
 For your production environments, configure application secrets using environment variables as described in data protection.

-The anti-forgery token can be sent to the server in one of these ways:
+The anti-forgery token can be sent to the server in one of the following ways:

 .